wesen/YAPP_Box/ttmp/2025/11/15/FILM-DEV-HWTEST-001-initial-hardware-bring-up-sh1107-64x128-buttons-leds-ds18b20/reference/01-intern-guide-bring-up-diary-oled-sh1107-buttons-debounce-uasyncio-ds18b20.md

 - main.py: single-button async demo with first-IRQ ghosting debounce and a display task.
 - Display SPI currently at 1 MHz (adjust in `Display(spi_baudrate=...)` if EMI returns).
 - Stats print every 2 s: use these to tune debounce and see if IRQs are being dropped.
+- Draws counter on screen (“Draws: N”) increments each frame; fast bursts queue up via `pending_draws` and the display task drains them with a short cadence (~10 ms).

 ## Debugging Workflow